ahaim5357/reproduced-research-projects/README.md

     "schema_version": 1

-    // A value [-1, 5] representing the reproducibility of the work "status": int
+    // A value [-1, 5] representing the reproducibility of the work
+    // 5 No deviations from reported results
+	// 4 Within confidence interval deviations or typographical errors
+	// 3 Somewhat consistent with some deviations
+	// 2 Major deviation with few consistent results
+	// 1 No consistent results whatsoever
+	// 0 No reproducibility attempt can be made
+	//-1 Reproducibility not tested (Default)
+    "status": int

     // A list of systems the project has been tested on